Home

 2. Listed Building Consent- similar to building regulations, if you know the date when these works were undertaken you should be able to approach the planners and obtain a copy of the consent, as these are held in the public archive.

-3. In terms of the means of escape your Uncle is correct, but there are many ways to interpret the loft conversion regulation, new Building Regulations came into force in 2007 and in order to obtain compliance with means of escape a number of criteria have to be satisfied.
+3. In terms of the means of escape your Uncle is correct, but there are many ways to interpret the new building regulations that have come into force and in order to obtain compliance with means of escape a number of criteria have to be satisfied.

 As we have no dimensions or layout details of the cottage, we can only outline the basic areas you have to satisfy.